Neil Morley

 By making figurative paintings and using classic formats like self-portraiture and the figure the objective is to bring something into the painting that is very recognisable to the viewer but to be psychologically challenging as well.

-The paintings also display a concentrated dialogue with art historical references particularly to Goya, Van Gogh, Picabia and Ensor, yet their unconventional compositions and curious narratives defy expectations.
+The paintings also display a concentrated dialogue with art historical references particularly to Goya, Van Gogh, Picabia, Ensor and Nauman, yet their unconventional compositions and curious narratives defy expectations.
 The atmospheric images are puzzles involving political, personal and psychological drama as well as highlight painting’s illusionary tradition and its unreliability to create narrative through inarticulacy.

 The materiality of paint and semiotic potential of mixing painting styles play a significant role in how each individual painting is produced.
 The frozen expressionist streaks and runny drips emphasis the inanimate nature of painting but simultaneously foster the idea that the artist is present and absent at the same time.
 The reduction of paint to fantastical illusionary depiction devoid of painterly marks, splats and drips emphasis the uncanny and supernatural.